dodinhtrung97/Zork/readme-story.txt

 		Battle system is turn based
 	4. Main Objective:
 		There are 4 pieces of paper in the games, the user is responsible for collecting them to form a paragraph.
-		After collecting all 4 of the pieces, the user will be presented with 2 choices which will trigger the end game.
+		After collecting all 4 of the pieces, the end game will be triggered.